Lobster Buoy Fisherman Wall Hanging–Finished!

 Since this will be a wall hanging, we wanted the back to be flat.
 The buoy is just over 7″ wides and 18″ in length.

-There were a couple of cracks, so I band sawed almost along the biggest of them to cut the buoy into two pieces
+There were a couple of cracks, so I band sawed close the biggest of them to cut the buoy into two pieces

 For this carving, I’ll be using the piece on the left since it has fewer cracks and looks a lot more stable.
 By the way, these old buoys are made of eastern white cedar.
 Sometimes it carves well, other times it can be a bear to carve.